-Note: Under the following two conditions, you have to press and hold the switch for longer than 4 seconds to power off your system, regardless of the "Soft-Off by PWRBTN" setting in the BIOS.
+Note: Under the following two conditions, you have to press and hold the switch for longer than 4 seconds to power off your system, regardless of the BIOS setting (Refer to page 42).

 - Shortly after the system is powered on, when the BIOS message is not yet appear. - When CPU hangs.